-A student must be enrolled on a full-time basis which, in the undergraduate program, is the equivalent of enrolling for 12 or more credit hours each term.
-An academic schedule with 6, 7, or 8 credit hours is considered half-time attendance.
-An academic schedule of 9, 10, or 11 credit hours is considered three-quarter time attendance.
 Academic progress includes all semesters the student has been in attendance, not just the semester the student has received aid.
-A student must assure that he/she still meets any minimum enrollment requirements BEFORE withdrawal from any registered course.
+A student must assure that he/she will meet the minimum enrollment requirements BEFORE withdrawal from any registered course.

-Pre-professional & Pre-graduate Programs
+Pre-professional and Pre-graduate Programs

 Many graduates of the Indiana Tech elect to enter a professional or graduate school upon completion of their undergraduate studies.
 The engineering, science, and business curricula provide not only valuable backgrounds for careers within the individual fields but in law and medicine, as well.
 A student planning to enter a professional or graduate school should obtain information as to the entrance requirements of such institutions and should arrange his/ her program at Indiana Tech accordingly.
 The department head will direct the student to the persons most closely acquainted with the professional or technical field concerned.
 The curricula at Indiana Tech furnish a sound background for entrance into the professional and graduate schools.
-Financial assistance is available to those students continuing in the MBA program through Indiana Tech.
-Enrollment in nine credit hours per semester is considered to be full-time enrollment in Indiana Tech's MBA program.
+Financial assistance is available to those students continuing in the MBA and Ph.d. program through Indiana Tech.
 Contact the financial aid office for available funding.